touraye/under-doz/101-programming/L102-getting-to-programming.md

 ## Algorithm

 Solving a problem with code need a considerable steps and these steps have to perform in a sequence that will give desirable output.
 For example a program that prompt a user to enter their name and display it to the screen.
-Well the first thing to do is to ask the user to enter their name then take that value and display it to the screen otherwise the program will not perform correctly.
+Well, the first thing to do is to ask the user to enter their name then take that value and display it to the screen otherwise the program will not perform correctly.

 In a simple tern an **Algorithm** is an action taken by a programmer to solve a problem in a specific other. **Action** are the `statement`, `expression`, and **Order** is how you place your `statements` and `expressions`.

 ## Errors and Exceptions

-An illegal token or  a misbehavior in a program what refers to as an error.
+An illegal token or  a misbehavior in a program refers to an error.
 These errors can be violating the rule of the programming language syntax, logical or a runtime error. type of error in programming:

 #### Syntax Error